oVirt/ovirt-site/source/release/3.4.0/index.html.md

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.

-To find out more about features which were added in previous oVirt releases, check out the [oVirt 3.3.2 release notes](oVirt 3.3.2 release notes), [oVirt 3.3.1 release notes](oVirt 3.3.1 release notes), [oVirt 3.3 release notes](oVirt 3.3 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes) and [oVirt 3.1 release notes](oVirt 3.1 release notes).
+To find out more about features that were added in previous oVirt releases, check out the [oVirt 3.3.2 release notes](oVirt 3.3.2 release notes), [oVirt 3.3.1 release notes](oVirt 3.3.1 release notes), [oVirt 3.3 release notes](oVirt 3.3 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes), and [oVirt 3.1 release notes](oVirt 3.1 release notes).
 For a general overview of oVirt, read [ the oVirt 3.0 feature guide](oVirt 3.0 Feature Guide) and the [about oVirt](about oVirt) page.

 ## Install / Upgrade from previous versions

 ### ALPHA RELEASE

-oVirt 3.4.0 is still in alpha, **please wait for official announcement before trying to install it**.
+oVirt 3.4.0 is still in alpha. **Please wait for official announcement before trying to install it.**

-In order to install it you've to enable oVirt alpha repository and disable nightly repository if you're using it.
+In order to install it, you need to enable the oVirt alpha repository and disable the nightly repository if you're using it.

 You'll need to add the following lines in your /etc/yum.repos.d/ovirt.repo: